 (c) to do other things under this Division and Division 8;

-(d) winding up itself (including realizing its assets and discharging its liabilities) as soon as practicable but, in any case, within 12 months after the transfer date.
+(d) winding up itself (including realising its assets and discharging its liabilities) as soon as practicable but, in any case, within 12 months after the transfer date.

 (3) Without limiting subsection (2)(a), WAFIA must comply with clause 4 of Schedule 4 to the Corporations Law.